Napoleonica® les conférences (talks)

 Created in the spring of 2013, the Fondation Napoléon’s Cercle d’études was renamed “Napoleonica® les conférences” in 2022, as part of the development of the Fondation Napoléon’s Napoleonica® academic program.
 The name has changed, but the objective is the same: to allow specialists in Napoleonic topics to present their work and reflections to an enthusiastic public, in a friendly atmosphere which encourages an exchange of points of view between historians.

 Organisation and programme of events

-The Cercle d’Etudes is presided over by Robert Bresse, formerly Director of the Musée de l’Armée, president of the Fondation de la France libre since April 2011, and board member of the Fondation Napoléon since January 2015.
-In a given year, there are three seasons of five lectures each, in spring, autumn and winter.
+Napoleonica® les conférences is presided over by Robert Bresse, formerly Director of the Musée de l’Armée, President of the Fondation de la France Libre since April 2011, and also a board member of the Fondation Napoléon since January 2015.
+Each year, there are three seasons of lectures, in spring, autumn and winter.